react-declarative/react-declarative/docs/auto/interfaces/IOnePublicProps.md

 Represents the optional 'onMenu' property of type `IOneProps&lt;Data, Payload, Field&gt;['menu']`.
 This property is used to define the event handler function when a menu action is triggered.
 The event handler will receive three arguments: `data`, `payload`, and `field`.
-Represents the optional 'onMenu' property of type `IOneProps&lt;Data, Payload, Field&gt;['menu']`.
-This property is used to define the event handler function when a menu action is triggered.
-The event handler will receive three arguments: `data`, `payload`, and `field`.

 ### onReady